Curbside Holds Pickup service is suspended today, Jan. 27, at all available locations due to weather conditions.

 Draco Incendia Trychophyton.
 That’s the official name for the spore that causes fiery veins of Dragonscale to show up on the patient’s skin.
 Eventually, the infected people will spontaneously combust, burning down hospitals, laboratories, and killing entire families.
 What’s scarier than this plague, though, is the cult-like group of infected survivors holed up at Camp Wyndham.
 Enter the Fireman, who can control the Dragonscale and keep it from killing him, and Harper, a pregnant former nurse trying to survive until her delivery date.
 While this apocalyptic novel is very original and filled

 This is a very interesting, hard-to-pin-down film.
 It's a Persian-language, American-produced and filmed, black-and-white vampire flick.
 The title itself, A Girl Walks Home Alone at Night, invokes our culturally-ingrained sense of danger at the concept of a woman being alone on the streets after dark.
 In this instance, since she's a vampire, it's the nameless girl of the title who is the danger lurking in the shadows.
+Again defying expectations, far from being a source of evil, it seems as though the girl is the ethical force in her chaotic and amoral surroundings.
+She warns a young boy to

 For those of us ready for autumn, cool weather and Halloween, The Monster Squad, released by Tri Star Pictures in August of 1987, is for you.